What is eCommerce Logistics & How does it Work? Know 10 Latest Trends in 2022

 |Technology||Brick and Mortar stores usually don’t employ extensive software for their supply chain management as most processes are done physically, in-house and in just one location.||Serving a larger customer base comes with many challenges in managing orders, inventory, warehousing, distribution and returns.
 That’s why all eCommerce logistics companies rely on advanced software, backed by AI or ML, for each stage of the logistics process, to avoid unwarranted manual error and delays.|

 |Logistical Expenses||Contrary to popular belief, brick and mortar stores don’t always prove to be more expensive.
 The major cost for these stores is the initial cost of setting up the shop and maintaining it, hiring labour, regular stocking etc. and logistics is limited to transporting items between the warehouse and the outlet.||The logistics costs of setting up an eCommerce business are significantly lower than Brick and Mortar retail.
 But companies begin to incur costs of infrastructure, shipping aggregation, returns, loss of customers, and website maintenance and development.
 And above all, attempting to keep up with emerging trends burns a major hole in their pockets.
 This is why it is advisable for these retailers to partner with dedicated eCommerce logistics companies.|

-How to Choose the Right Type of eCommerce Logistics for Your Business?
+How to Choose the Right Type of eCommerce Logistics for Your Business in 2022?

 Know Your Requirements

 An eCommerce business has many requirements for which they need to hire an eCommerce logistics partner.
-However, shortlisting a 3PL eCommerce logistics company, the retailer should have an understanding of their own requirements, the services of the eCommerce logistics company they seek to partner with and their available budget.
+However, shortlisting a 3PL logistics company for eCommerce, the retailer should have an understanding of their own requirements, the services that companies offer that they seek to partner with, and their available budget.